afide26/pluralsight-nodejs-express/README.md

 3. Gulp
     a.
 Use of JSHint and JSCS for code standards and style checking
 4. Routing
+    a.
+The use of express.Router()
+    b.
+Passing parameters to require by creating a function that returned bookRouter in this example.
 5. Controllers
 6. Bootstrap Project Integration